Solar and Heliospheric Observatory: Public availability of images

 Observations from some of the instruments can be formatted as images, most of which are readily available on the internet for either public or research use (see the official website).
 Others, such as spectra and measurements of particles in the solar wind, do not lend themselves so readily to this.
 These images range in wavelength or frequency from optical (Hα) to Extreme ultraviolet (EUV).
 Images taken partly or exclusively with non-visible wavelengths are shown on the SOHO page and elsewhere in false color.

 Unlike many space-based and ground telescopes, there is no time formally allocated by the SOHO program for observing proposals on individual instruments; interested parties can contact the instrument teams via e-mail and the SOHO website to request time via that instrument team's internal processes (some of which are quite informal, provided that the ongoing reference observations are not disturbed).
 A formal process (the "JOP" program) does exist for using multiple SOHO instruments collaboratively on a single observation.
 JOP proposals are reviewed at the quarterly Science Working Team (SWT) meetings, and JOP time is allocated at monthly meetings of the Science Planning Working Group.
 First results were presented in Solar Physics, volumes 170 and 175 (1997), edited by B. Fleck and Z. Švestka.

-Comet discovery
+Comet discoveries

-As a consequence of its observing the Sun, SOHO (specifically the LASCO instrument) has inadvertently allowed the discovery of comets by blocking out the Sun's glare.
-Approximately one-half of all known comets have been spotted by SOHO, discovered over the last 15 years by over 70 people representing 18 different countries searching through the publicly available SOHO images online.
+As a consequence of its observing the Sun, SOHO (LASCO instrument) has inadvertently allowed the discovery of comets by blocking out the Sun's glare.
+Approximately one-half of all known comets have been spotted by SOHO, discovered over the last 15 years by over 70 people representing 18 different countries searching through the publicly available SOHO/LASCO images online.
 SOHO had discovered over 2,700 comets by April 2014, with an average discovery rate of one every 2.59 days.
-In September 2015, SOHO discovered its 3,000th comet.